openpolitics/manifesto/manifesto/economy.md

 The minimum wage should be set to the same value as the living wage (currently £14,458.50 based on 252 working days of 7.5 hours per day at £7.65), and automatically adjusted in line with that figure.

+Help will be given to companies to transition their staff to the minimum wage where their current business plan cannot immediately support a living wage.
+Companies that continue to make profits whilst paying below the living wage will be liable to fines of up to 100% of those profits, and the directors will be liable to personal prosecution with a penalty equivalent to their entire salary and any dividends, minus the living wage.

 ## Taxation

 ### Income Tax